AckerlyXu/heima/articles/active-directory/active-directory-manage-o365-subscription.md

-<properties
+---
-    pageTitle="Manage the directory for your Office 365 subscription in Azure | Azure" description="Managing an Office 365 subscription directory using Azure Active Directory and the Azure Classic Management Portal" services="active-directory"
+title: Manage the directory for your Office 365 subscription in Azure | Azure
+description: Managing an Office 365 subscription directory using Azure Active Directory and the Azure Classic Management Portal
-    documentationcenter=""
-    author="curtand"
-    manager="femila"
-    editor="" />
-<tags
-    ms.assetid="746987b7-2dfd-4b35-819d-37c1b65c5c81"
-    ms.service="active-directory"
-    ms.devlang="na"
-    ms.topic="get-started-article"
-    ms.tgt_pltfrm="na"
-    ms.workload="identity"
-    ms.date="02/13/2017"
-    wacn.date=""
-    ms.author="curtand" />
+services: active-directory
+documentationcenter: ''
+author: curtand
+manager: femila
+editor: ''

+ms.assetid: 746987b7-2dfd-4b35-819d-37c1b65c5c81
+ms.service: active-directory
+ms.devlang: na
+ms.topic: get-started-article
+ms.tgt_pltfrm: na
+ms.workload: identity
+ms.date: 02/13/2017
+wacn.date: ''
+ms.author: curtand
+---

 # Manage the directory for your Office 365 subscription in Azure
 This article describes how to manage a directory that was created for an Office 365 subscription, using the Azure Classic Management Portal.
 You must be either the Service Administrator or a co-administrator of an Azure subscription to sign in to the Azure Classic Management Portal.
-If you don’t yet have an Azure subscription, you can sign up for a [free 30-day trial](/documentation/services/identity/) today and deploy your first cloud solution in under 5 minutes, using this link.
+If you don’t yet have an Azure subscription, you can sign up for a [free 30-day trial](./index.md) today and deploy your first cloud solution in under 5 minutes, using this link.
 Be sure to use the work or school account that you use to sign in to Office 365.

 After you complete the Azure subscription, you can sign in to the Azure Classic Management Portal and access Azure services.
 Click the Active Directory extension to manage the same directory that authenticates your Office 365 users.